Azure-Samples/private-aks-cluster-terraform-devops/README.md

   - Uses the [az network route-table route delete](https://docs.microsoft.com/en-us/cli/azure/network/route-table/route?view=azure-cli-latest#az_network_route_table_route_delete) command to delete the user-defined route called `AksName_HelmReleaseNamespace_ServiceName` from the Azure Route Table associated to the subnets hosting the node pools of the AKDS cluster.
   - Uses the [az network firewall ip-config delete](https://docs.microsoft.com/en-us/cli/azure/network/firewall/ip-config?view=azure-cli-latest#az_network_firewall_ip_config_delete) command to delete the Azure Firewall IP configuration called `AksName_HelmReleaseNamespace_ServiceName` used to expose the redmine Kubernetes service.
   - Uses the [az network public-ip delete](https://docs.microsoft.com/en-us/cli/azure/network/public-ip?view=azure-cli-latest#az_network_public_ip_delete) command to destroy the Azure Public IP called `AksName_HelmReleaseNamespace_ServiceName` used to expose the redmine Kubernetes service.

-> **NOTE**
-> At the moment the [az network firewall policy rule-collection-group collection rule add](https://docs.microsoft.com/en-us/cli/azure/network/firewall/policy/rule-collection-group/collection/rule?view=azure-cli-latest#az_network_firewall_policy_rule_collection_group_collection_rule_add) is affected by an issue that may prevent the DNAT rule to work as expected.
-In this case, delete and re-create the rule manually in the rule collection panel of the Azure Firewall Policy using the Azure Portal.

 ## API Gateway ##